 Dance on the Lunar Lawn | New York Baroque Dance Company

-Join the New York Baroque Dance Company and Opera Lafayette for this performance of Francis Johnson's New Cotillions In Honour of Our Illustrious Guest General Lafayette at Hillwood!
-This performance pays homage to Marquis de Lafayette’s footsteps from his 1824–25 tour of America as the “Guest of the Nation”, while telling the exciting life story of composer Francis Johnson.
+Join the New York Baroque Dance Company and Music of the Regiment for this performance of Francis Johnson's New Cotillions In Honour of Our Illustrious Guest General Lafayette at Hillwood!
+This performance pays homage to Marquis de Lafayette's 1824-1825 tour of America as the "Guest of the Nation", while telling the exciting life story of composer Francis Johnson.

 Images are courtesy of the NYBDC.